 Based on our assessment, if the fair value of the reporting unit exceeds its carrying value, then the goodwill is not deemed impaired.
 If the carrying value of the reporting unit exceeds fair value, goodwill is deemed impaired and the impairment is measured as the difference between the carrying value and the fair value of the respective reporting unit.
-We determine the fair value of each reporting unit using methodologies which include the present value of estimated future cash flows and comparisons of multiples of enterprise values to earnings before interest, taxes, depreciation and amortization.
+We determine the fair value of each reporting unit using methodologies which include the present value of estimated future cash flows.
 The analysis is based upon available information regarding expected future cash flows and discount rates.
 Discount rates are generally based upon our weighted average cost of capital.